yrisle/broilerguard/README.md

 This project was developed as a Capstone Project for the Bachelor of Science in Information Technology Major in Network Technology.

 © 2026 Gayos, Perey, and Olino.
 All rights reserved.

+---

+Notice: This document is confidential and intended solely for the purpose of the project defense.
+Unauthorized reproduction, distribution, or disclosure of this material is strictly prohibited without prior written consent from the authors.